 - (1) Students may complete the equivalent of seven quarters of language study in a single language.
 Credit for the seventh and final quarter must be earned by Chicago course registration.
 For information about the use of language as elective courses in the major, see the Course Distribution section above. - (2) Students may obtain an Advanced Language Proficiency Certificate, which is documentation of advanced functional ability in reading, writing, listening, and speaking.
-To qualify to sit for the three-hour proficiency examination, students are required to complete a minimum of intermediate and advanced language study at levels set by the departments and spend a quarter abroad in a College-approved intensive language program.
-For details, visit www.college.uchicago.edu/academics/language_advanced.shtml.
+To qualify to sit for the three-hour proficiency examination, students are required to complete a minimum of intermediate and advanced language study at levels set by the departments and spend a quarter abroad in a Collegeapproved intensive language program.
+For details, visit www.college.uchicago.edu/ academics/language_advanced.shtml.

 Study Abroad.
 Students are required to either (1) complete a minimum of eight weeks of academic study in an approved study abroad program or (2) complete an approved internship or BA research project abroad.
-This study abroad requirement will be waived only by petition for students who are able to demonstrate a similarly significant, structured international education experience.
+Students are strongly encouraged to integrate their study abroad into their BA thesis projects.
+The best ways of doing so are, in order of significance: independent research abroad, the Chicago International Studies Winter Quarter in Paris, or a study abroad program that offers a practicum or internship.
+While useful for fulfilling the program requirement, the Civilization Abroad programs seldom allow time for independent fieldwork, research, or study.
 Participation in any study abroad program that is approved by the University of Chicago will fulfill this requirement; for more information, consult with the study abroad advisers or visit study-abroad.uchicago.edu.
+(The study abroad requirement will be waived only by petition for students who are able to demonstrate a similarly significant, structured international education experience.)
 Students wishing to undertake a program outside the University's offerings must obtain approval of the program director before departure.
 Students may not participate in a study abroad program in Winter Quarter of their senior year.